Skip to content

 Fast Food Doesn’t Win By Taste Alone.

 Most of the stakeholders in Nigeria’s quick-service food market focus on recipes, ambiance, and pricing.
 But Chicken Republic’s supply chain didn’t just chase taste.
-The company built its empire by mastering supply.
+The company built its empire by mastering food supply chain operations.

 While others outsourced and improvised, Chicken Republic’s supply chain controlled every link.